Wedge: The Secret War Between the FBI and CIA: Watergate and the crisis in domestic surveillance under Richard Nixon

 Emboldened by the knowledge that his personal relationship with Nixon was far warmer than that of Richard Helms, the Lyndon Johnson-appointed Director of Central Intelligence, Hoover proceeded to break off direct contact with the CIA.
 Later, when the agency sent him requests for information, he would curse the CIA and say, "Let them do their own work!"

 Yet despite his ties to Hoover, Nixon privately felt, in the words of his chief of staff, H. R. Haldeman, that "the FBI was a failure; it hadn't found Communist backing for the antiwar organizations, which he was sure was there."
-As Riebling writes, the Nixon White House quietly encouraged the two agencies to encroach on each other's territory, and it established the notorious rump group known as the Plumbers, whose key operatives came from both the FBI and the CIA.
+As Riebling writes, the Nixon White House quietly encouraged the two agencies to encroach on each other's territory, and it established the notorious rump group known as the White House Plumbers, whose key operatives came from both the FBI and the CIA.

-Nixon's conspiratorial mind-set, combined with his wont to exploit the two agencies for his own political purposes, led naturally to the President's effort to enlist both in the Watergate cover-up, which was strenuously opposed by Helms.
+Nixon's conspiratorial mind-set, combined with his want to exploit the two agencies for his own political purposes, led naturally to the President's effort to enlist both in the Watergate cover-up, which was strenuously opposed by Helms.
 Hoover had died in 1972, but Riebling believes that had he been alive, the FBI Director would have responded the same way as Helms.
 Riebling writes that "no one ever doubted" that Hoover "would have refused to let CIA or the White House, tell the bureau how to conduct a criminal investigation.
 The Watergate cover-up, even his most severe detractors would admit, could not have happened on Hoover's watch."